SebastianRadtke-Jagurt/Firecracker_game_exercise/README.md

 In order to explain my implementation of State and Command patterns I will need to explain how my "characters" work.

 ### What is a character?
 In context of my game a character is a script which stores data, initiates behaviors it is linked to (such as states and AI) and relays communication between said behaviors.
-Character is a base class from which child classes such as "Player" or "Enemy/Grunt" derive from.
+Character is a base class from which child classes such as "Player" or "Enemy/Grunt" inherit from.
 These child classes then register their own states and inputs individually.

 Yeah this is just basic object oriented programming.